The Sourdough School

 • While we have two baking sessions daily, allowing for a break during the hottest part of the day, there will be ample time for relaxation and exploration.

-• Please note, breakfast is the responsibility of each student.
-Additional guests are welcome, but they will need to arrange their own activities during the baking sessions.
+• Please note, your evening meal is the responsibility of each student.
+The castle kitchens are Additional guests are welcome, but they will need to arrange their own activities during the baking sessions.

 Learn more about the venue: Castello di Potentino